tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_SCIENTIFICNAME_FOUND in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificName is bdq:Empty; COMPLIANT if there is a match of the contents of dwc:scientificName in the bdq:sourceAuthority; otherwise NOT_COMPLIANT

 #### Information Elements